-Through KeyCorp Insurance Agency USA Inc., your advisor can help you decide if long term care insurance should be a part of your financial plan.
-Today there are many policy options available, including combination products that provide a death benefit to your beneficiaries if the long term care feature is never needed.
-You’ll get the advice and guidance you need to help you choose which policy is right for you from some of the nation’s leading insurance companies.
+Through KeyCorp Insurance Agency USA Inc., your advisor can help you decide if long-term care insurance should be a part of your financial plan.
+You’ll get the advice and guidance you need to help you choose the right policy from some of the nation’s leading insurance companies.

 To get started, here are answers to a few frequently asked questions.